-The CCHA will conduct a reinspection immediately following the end of the corrective period, or any CCHA approved extension.
+The CCHA will conduct a reinspection immediately following the 30-day corrective period (or any CCHA approved extension) and ensure that both the family and owner are given reasonable notice of the reinspection appointment.
+If the deficiencies have not been corrected at the reinspection:

-The family and owner will be given reasonable notice of the reinspection appointment.
-If the deficiencies have not been corrected by the time of the reinspection, the CCHA will send a notice of abatement to the owner, or in the case of family caused violations, a notice of termination to the family, in accordance with CCHA policies.
-If the CCHA is unable to gain entry to the unit in order to conduct the scheduled reinspection, the CCHA will consider the family to have violated its obligation to make the unit available for inspection.
-This may result in termination of the family's assistance in accordance with Chapter 12.
+- The CCHA will send a notice of abatement to the owner, - Or in the case of family caused violations, a notice of termination to the family, in accordance with CCHA policies.

+If the CCHA is unable to gain entry to the unit in order to conduct the scheduled reinspection, the CCHA will reschedule the reinspection within 10 business days.
+CCHA will allow for only one no-entry.
+When two failed no-entries have occurred, the CCHA will consider the family to have violated its obligation to make the unit available for inspection.
+This will result in termination of the family's assistance in accordance with Chapter 12.